CRITICAL ILLNESS CARE PROGRAM

 *We reserve the right to amend, add or change the guidelines of the Critical Illness Care program at any time, or to terminate the program entirely without prior notice.

-PATENTS GRANTED FOR MEDICINAL CANNABIS:
+PATENTS GRANTED FOR COMPONENTS OF MEDICINAL CANNABIS:

 US 6630507B1.
 Cannabinoids as antioxidants and neuroprotectants.
 “Cannabinoids have been found to have antioxidant properties, unrelated to NMDA receptor antagonism.
 This new found property makes cannabinoids useful in the treatment and prophylaxis of wide variety of oxidation associated diseases, such as ischemic, age-related, inflammatory and autoimmune diseases.
 The cannabinoids are found to have particular application as neuroprotectants, for example in limiting neurological damage following ischemic insults, such as stroke and trauma, or in the treatment of neurodegenerative diseases, such as Alzheimer's disease, Parkinson's disease and HIV dementia.
 Nonpsychoactive cannabinoids, such as cannabidoil, are particularly advantageous to use because they avoid toxicity that is encountered with psychoactive cannabinoids at high doses useful in the method of the present invention.”
 ORIGINAL ASSIGNEE: THE UNITED STATES OF AMERICA AS REPRESENTED BY THE DEPARTMENT OF HEALTH AND HUMAN SERVICES.